← All Spectacles

 Status

-Peak season
+In season

-About this spectacle
+Read more about this spectacle

 Standing at the edge of a bamboo-draped slope in the Qionglai Mountains, visitors to Wolong encounter giant pandas in semi-wild enclosures that look and smell like the forest itself — rustling canes, cool mist, and the low crunch of a panda working through a bamboo stalk.
 The altitude is palpable: thin air, silence broken only by wind in the spruce canopy, and the occasional distant call of birds.
 At the Hetaoping breeding centre, cubs at various stages of development can be observed in forested paddocks rather than concrete yards, giving a rare sense of the animal in its ecological context.
 On guided tracking walks through reserve forest, rangers point out claw marks on fir bark, chewed bamboo stems, and panda scats — and on lucky mornings, the dark-and-white shape of a wild individual may be visible on a far ridge.
 Rhododendron thickets blaze with colour in spring, and the layered mountain scenery from bamboo belt to subalpine fir provides a backdrop that transforms a wildlife encounter into a full landscape experience.